Associate Principal, Strategic Design, Arup

 Rachel Abrams is a visual storyteller, creative place-maker and design strategist.
 Originally a journalist and political researcher in the UK Parliament, she trained as an interaction designer at the Royal College of Art in London before moving to New York in 2000.
 Having worked for IBM and then branding consultancy, Imagination, she set up Turnstone Consulting, her collaborative strategic design studio, in 2006.
+She contributed to a range of projects improving public services and civic space by design.

 First, as a fellow of the Design Trust for Public Space, she co-edited Roads Forward, defining the future of the yellow cab industry for the City of New York.
 In 2010, she consulted to Karsan Otomotiv in their bid to deliver a green, accessible, connected Taxi of Tomorrow.
 As a creative placemaker, she led the rebranding strategy for the now expanded and renovated Queens Museum, with Grimshaw Architects and The Map Office.
 In 2012, she acted as Special Advisor to the Department of Transportation’s Walk NY project, leading fieldwork, research and content standards for the citywide way finding system for New York’s pedestrians, bike share and express bus riders.
 In 2012-13, as a board member at the AIGA New York, she defined and helped secure funding for Design/Relief, the chapter's coordinated, local response to Hurricane Sandy.